Loading and Tuning linear amplifier

 Improper and Proper Loading of Amplifier (read this section)

-In some cases, particularly on the lower end of the lowest frequency bands, proper loading cannot be achieved.
+(In some amplifiers, particularly with low power on the lowest frequency bands, proper loading cannot be achieved.)

 When the output capacitor (load capacitor) is meshed too far (too much capacitance), especially at high drive power levels, the amplifier will be under-coupled.
 Under-coupling is the very worse thing to do to any amplifier because failures can occur in a matter of seconds!
 There are several signs of under-coupling in a grid-driven tetrode or grounded-grid amplifier.
 Watch closely for the following: